odota/core/_posts/_faq_why-not-parsed.md

 * The replay is expired.
 Valve deletes replays after 7 days, so we can't parse these matches.

-Since we only parse the replays of active users, we have only parsed a small percentage of all the Dota 2 matches ever played, and only those after we started operations (August 2014).
+Since we only parse the replays of active users, we have only parsed a small percentage of all the Dota 2 matches ever played, and only those after August 2014.
-This also means we probably won't be able to do replay parsing for the majority of your historical matches (from before registration).
+This means we probably won't be able to do replay parsing for the majority of your historical matches (from before registration).